kevroy314/Holodeck-Time-Travel-Task-Analytics/README.md

 # Holodeck-Time-Travel-Task-Analytics
 This project contains the analytics and visualization code for the Holodeck-Time-Travel-Task project.

 It is assumed you know how to get access to data (not included here) in order to run this analysis.
 In the future, sample data may be provided.
-For not, e-mail kevin.horecka@gmail.com to get access to sample data.
+For now, e-mail kevin.horecka@gmail.com to get access to sample data.

 #Setup/Install